 A quick caution about buying MREs: Make sure they are from a reputable company, and that they are fresh.
 While shelf life varies, depending on a lot of variables, such as where they are stored, consistent temperatures etc. , you can expect a MRE to last about five years.
 Make sure the MREs you buy are not already four or five years old!

 So are MREs the best choice for outdoor emergency food?

 Not for me.
 Not in every instance.
 In camp, after a cold, wet day out hunting, fishing or hiking, I want real food cooked in a Dutch oven.
-(Here’s one of my go-to camp meals.
-Or if you’ve had a good day fishing, here’s how to cook fish in aluminum foil over a campfire.)
+(Or if you’ve had a good day fishing, here’s how to cook fish in aluminum foil over a campfire.)
 But on the trail, food is fuel, and I need something that is quick, nutritious and (hopefully) tasty.
 In those instances, MREs may be the best choice.
 As long as you don’t get the scrambled eggs entree.